 Let’s look at sustainable ways to get your old undergarments out of the way.

-If you don’t know what to do with old underwear and bras, donating them is a great idea.
-You may be thinking - is it possible to donate underwear?
+Donating them is a great idea if you don’t know what to do with old underwear and bras.
+You may be thinking - "can you donate underwear?"
 Well, the answer is yes.
-If you have a new or old pair of underwear that you haven’t used in a long time and remain in good condition, you can donate them.
-All you need to do is wash, package, and send them to a designated organization.
-Here are some organizations where you can donate underwear.
+You can donate if you have a new or old pair of underwear that you haven’t used in a long time and remain in good condition.

-I Support the Girls is a non-profit organization that accepts used underwear, bras, and menstrual products and distributes them to women in need.
-The organization has different locations across the US.
+I Support the Girls is a non-profit organization that accepts lightly used underwear, bras, and menstrual products and distributes them to women in need.
+I Support the Girls collects from different locations across the US.
 You can also mail them your used pair of underwear.

 Free the Girls allows you to be part of a great mission that seeks to provide true freedom for women involved in sex trafficking.
 You can drop off unused bras at their drop-off locations or mail your garments to them.

-With this North Face initiative, you can ensure that your old clothes, old underwear, and shoes don’t end up in landfills.
+With this North Face initiative, you can ensure your old clothes, underwear, and shoes don’t end up in landfills.

-This company recycles any clothing or shoe and then sends them to its partner Soles4Souls, which has a mission to create sustainable jobs and provide relief by distributing shoes and clothing.
+This company recycles any clothing or shoes and then sends them to its partner Soles4Souls, which has a mission to create sustainable jobs and provide relief by distributing shoes and clothing.
 If you donate your old underwear, clothing, or shoes to North Face, you get $10 as a reward for your next purchase.